 Lala Amarnath was the original rebel of Indian cricket who became its grand old man, writes Haresh Pandya.
-He scored brilliant centuries bowled, kept wicket, and fielding in a manner that belied his build.
-Lala Amarnath played for India in 24 Tests matches between 1933 till 1952.
-He led his country against Australia in 1947-48 and West Indies in 1948-49 and at the advanced age of 41, against Pakistan 1952-53 a series which India won by two games to one.
+He scored brilliant centuries bowled, kept wicket, and field in a manner that belied his build.
+Lala Amarnath played for India in 24 Test matches between 1933 till 1952.
+He led his country against Australia in 1947-48 and the West Indies in 1948-49 and, at the advanced age of 41, against Pakistan in 1952-53, a series which India won by two games to one.

-Off the pitch, he was involved in countless scraps with officialdom and was famously sent home from the 1936 tour of England indiscipline even though he was heading the batting average with an aggregate of 613 runs and the bowling with 32 wickets at 20.78 runs apiece.
+Off the pitch, he was involved in countless scraps with officialdom and was famously sent home from the 1936 tour of England for indiscipline, even though he was heading the batting average with an aggregate of 613 runs and the bowling with 32 wickets at 20.78 runs apiece.

 As he came off, with 118 runs, women cascaded his with jewelry.
-Later a millionaire presented with £800 while another gave him a car.
-Some thought the 1936 sending home would end his career with India.
+Later a millionaire presented them with £800 while another gave him a car.
+Some thought 1936 sending home would end his career with India.
 It did not.
 In 1946, he toured England with the team captained by the Nawab of Pataudi.
-India fared badly against Australia in 1947-48, but Amarnath impressed their captain, Don Bradman with his artistic, oriental batsmanship.
+India fared badly against Australia in 1947-48, but Amarnath impressed their captain, Don Bradman with his artistic, oriental batsman ship.

-We knew Amarnath to be a brilliant run gutter, said by Australian.
-Those who have his innings 228 not out against Victoria rate is among the best ever seen on the Melbourne Cricket Ground.
+We knew Amarnath to be a brilliant run gutter, said Australian.
+For those who have, his innings of 228 not out against Victoria rate is among the best ever seen on the Melbourne Cricket Ground.
 Bradman recalled the season as one of his most pleasant cricket years.

 As a bowler too, Amarnath was out of the ordinary.
 He appeared to deliver the ball off the wrong foot.
-Sharp in swingers mixed with leg cutters, brought him close to a hat trick in the Lord’s Test in 1946 when he dismissed Len Hutton and Denis Compton and finished with Cyrill Washbrook and Wally Hammond for figures of five for 118 from 57 over’s.
+Sharp in swingers mixed with leg cutters, brought him close to a hat trick in the Lord’s Test in 1946 when he dismissed Len Hutton and Denis Compton and finished with Cyril Washbrook and Wally Hammond for figures of five for 118 from 57 overs.

-At the end of that tour, Raymond Robertson Glasgow wrote; My chief memory is not of our own players fine as they often were but of Amarnath baffling the best England batsman with is subtleties of swerve.
+At the end of that tour, Raymond Robertson Glasgow wrote; My chief memory is not of our own players, fine as they were often, but of Amarnath baffling the best England batsman with his subtleties of swerving.
 In a first-class match against Patiala at Bombay in 1958-59, Amarnath bowled so beautifully that his dream figures read 7-7-0-4.

 Crucially, he insisted on the inclusion of the otherwise forgotten Jasu Patel, and his instructions to captain G S Ramcand to bowl the off-spinner from the pavilion end to exploit the rough made by fast bowlers Alan Davidson in his follow-through did much to engineer the batting collapse.